asefahmed500/Cally-IO/src/README.md

 - **Role-Based Access Control**: Differentiates between `user` and `admin` roles, ensuring data privacy and proper access levels.
 - **Lead Management Pipeline**: An admin-only dashboard with a visual Kanban board to view, manage, track, and export leads through the sales funnel.
 - **Advanced Knowledge Management**: An admin-only hub to view and manage all documents in the knowledge base, including secure deletion.
+- **Persistent Chat History**: Conversations are saved to a database, allowing users to resume their chat across different sessions and devices.
 - **Configurable AI Agent**: Admins can configure the AI's personality, response style, and add custom business instructions.
 - **Business Hours**: Admins can set operating hours, disabling the chat and showing an "away" message during off-hours.
 - **AI-Powered RAG Chat**: The AI assistant uses Retrieval-Augmented Generation (RAG) to find information within the uploaded documents and provide context-aware answers.